Common Causes of Car Accidents in South Florida

 Schedule a free consultation with a South Florida car accident lawyer who will demand justice for you

 We encourage you to contact the Yeboah Law Group today to discover how we can be supportive when you have been seriously injured as a result of the negligence of another person.
 We make each client feel cared for and valued.
 Please call 954-764-2338 or complete our contact form to schedule a free consultation.
-We have 4 convenient locations in Fort Lauderdale, Boca Raton, Key West as well as Miami and are proud to serve the people throughout South Florida.
+We have 4 convenient locations in Fort Lauderdale, Boca Raton and Key West and are proud to serve the people throughout South Florida.

 Se habla español.